What is an online course?

 High school purchases UC-approved online courses

-High schools that offer UC-approved online courses purchased or licensed from an online course publisher will add these courses to their “a-g” course list as previously approved courses.
-Schools are responsible for first verifying the courses appear on the publisher’s “a-g” course list and certifying their school is in compliance with the University's online learning expectations before the online courses are added to the school’s “a-g” course list.
+High schools that offer UC-approved online courses purchased or licensed from an online course publisher will add these courses to their “a-g” course list using the A-G CMP.
+Individual schools are not responsible for going through the two-step "a-g" online course review process - this responsibility lies with the publisher.
+However, schools are responsible for verifying the courses appear on the publisher’s “a-g” course list and certifying their school is in compliance with the University's online learning expectations before the online courses are added to the school’s “a-g” course list.

 UC awards a three-year approval term to courses from online publishers.
 Every three years, the publisher will be required to reassess their courses against the iNACOL Quality Standards for Online Courses and to resubmit their courses to UC for "a-g" review.
 However, no additional action will be required every three years of schools that purchase or license these courses.

-Non-commercial online courses created by online or non-online institutions will undergo the new two-step online course review process to receive UC-approval.
+Home-grown online courses created by online or non-online institutions will undergo the two-step online course review process to receive "a-g" approval.
 The online course must first be self-assessed against the iNACOL Standards for Quality Online Courses and then submitted for “a-g” review by UC.
 In addition, non-online institutions will also need to adhere to the University’s institutional expectations for online learning.

 All online courses are approved for a three-year term.
 Every three years, the non-commercial online courses will need to be re-assessed by the institution against the iNACOL course standards and then resubmitted to UC for "a-g" review.
-The Online Update website will notify the institution when a course’s “a-g” approval will expire.
+The A-G CMP will notify the institution when a course’s “a-g” approval will expire.

 Student independently enrolls in UC-approved online courses

-A student can enroll independently in a UC-approved online course.
+A student can enroll independently in an "a-g" approved online course.
 Check the online school’s “a-g” course list to verify which courses have been approved for “a-g” purposes.
 On the UC application, students will list separately each online school from which they completed “a-g” courses.
-Official transcripts from the online school must be either sent to the student’s home high school to be added to the student’s record, or sent to the student’s matriculated UC campus in July.
+Official transcripts from the online school must be either sent to the student’s home high school to be added to the student’s transcript, or sent to the student’s matriculated UC campus in July.

 Online courses in the laboratory sciences and visual and performing arts

 UC faculty consider the experimentation process a critical component of any laboratory science course because it brings the scientific process to life.
-Therefore, online laboratory science (“d”) courses will be approved by UC if they include a supervised, on-site, wet lab component that accounts for at least 20 percent of class time.
+Therefore, online laboratory science (“d”) courses will be approved by UC if they include a teacher-supervised, hands-on lab component that accounts for at least 20 percent of class time.
 Computer-simulated labs and lab kits are currently not an acceptable alternative to the required wet labs.

-An online publisher can receive provisional UC "a-g" approval for their online laboratory science courses that do not contain an appropriate laboratory component.
-When adding a publisher's provisionally-approved online laboratory science course to an "a-g" course list, online and non-online institutions will be required to include in their previously approved course submission a description of the on-site, wet labs they have developed to supplement the online curriculum.
+An online publisher can receive provisional "a-g" approval for their online laboratory science courses that do not contain an appropriate required laboratory component.
+When adding a publisher's provisionally-approved online laboratory science course to an "a-g" course list, online and non-online institutions will be required to include in their course submission a description of the on-site, wet labs they have developed to supplement the online curriculum.

 Online high school-level visual and performing arts (“f”) courses will not be approved because it is difficult for students taking online courses in this subject area to experience the required performance component of performance arts courses and/or replicate the expected portfolio component of visual arts courses.
 The UC faculty believe that performance and creative expression are necessary component of any visual and performance arts course.
 Whether it is a course in band, choir, drama, dance or painting/drawing, the immediate feedback and coaching of an instructor (e.g., adjusting the toe point of a dancer, correcting the musical intonation of a student musician, advising greater voice projection for a student actor or demonstrating correct technique for a student artist) is a critical and necessary component.